shaahmed115/US_Election_Tweet_Analytics/README.md

   3.Align the features into traing and testing files.Run the align_features_testing.py and align_features_training.py to create a files train.txt and test.txt containing features of the form(class,feature1,feature2,feature3)

-####Step3:
+####Step3:Train and save the model,Train the WordVectors
-Run the Bayes classifier:Run the NaiveBayes.py in scripts/ Run the LogisticRegression classifier:Run the LogisticRegression.py in scripts/
+Run the LogisticRegression(or NaiveBayes) classifier:Run the LogisticRegression.py in scripts/

-#########Step4
-Load the ML model stored in Step3
-Classify the other twees from DB using PySpark Map-Reduce.Check the spark documentation for submission.I ran them on local using 8 cores
+Run the WordVectorTrainer.py which stores the generated Wordvectors in WordTraining.txt

+######Step4
+Launch kafka from shell:
+		kafka/bin/kafka start-server.sh config/server.properties
+Launch Streamer:
+		python Streamer.py
+Launch Consumer(Also Predictor):
+		spark/bin/spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.2 --master local[8] Predict.py >> output.txt

 ####Results:
-Obtained 67.14 % accuracy for Naive_Bayes and 70.2% for LogisticRegression
+Obtained 67.14 % accuracy for Naive Bayes and 70.2% for LogisticRegression

+Format of output stored in output.txt in the form (tweet,location,Sentiment).Sample output:
+(u'RT @HuiChenEthics: Another #Trump lie exposed by his own #DOJ; no evidence of wiretapping at Trump Tower. #Resist #Impeach\n\nhttps://t.co/HT\u2026', '', -1)

+Most tweets have geodata disabled so the coordinates are empty for most tweets

+######Future Work:
+	Geographic visualisation for sentiment-Plot the coordinates on world map and color code the sentiments in a live fashion Improve sentiment analysis.For example:
+	"It's only quiet if we let it be quiet.
+RT now to make @realDonaldTrump answer for his sabotage." is classified as neutral.